 Pricing for this offering is a spacious sliding scale, $75-$175.
 You can put a non-refundable $50 deposit now to save your spot or pay in full.
 You can fill in the amount you’d like to pay on the payment page.

-About the sliding scale: There are a limited amount slots for Death Songs offered at the middle and lower end of the scale.
-Please be mindful that if you purchase a price at the lowest end of the scale when you can truthfully afford the higher ticket prices, you are limiting access to those who truly need the gift of financial flexibility.
+About the sliding scale: Please be mindful that if you purchase a price at the lowest end of the scale when you can truthfully afford the higher ticket prices, you are limiting access to those who need the gift of financial flexibility.
 Being honest with yourself and your financial situation when engaging with sliding scale practices grows strong and sustainable communities.
 To understand more where you fall on the sliding scale, check out this great resource.

 Upon registration you will be sent a form to fill out and some preparation recommendations for our time.